codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/microservices.md

 This makes pipeline construction very simple.

 The biggest advantage, however, is the way new projects are created.
 When a new microservice is added in an application, the pipeline is already there and only a new trigger is added for that microservice.
-Notice that the pipeline is not connected to any specific git repository anymore.
+Notice that the pipeline is not connected to any specific Git repository anymore.
 All information for a repository is coming from the git trigger that started this pipeline.

 As an operator you can bootstrap a new project by quickly adding a new trigger on an existing pipeline: